bitdruid/python-wayback-machine-downloader/README.md

 **CDX Query Result Handling:**
 - **`--cdxbackup`** `<path>`:<br>
-Path defaults to output-dir.
-Saves the result of CDX query as a file.
+Saves the result of CDX query as a file into the output-dir.
 Useful for later downloading snapshots and overcoming refused connections by CDX server due to too many queries.
 Named as `waybackup_<sanitized_url>.cdx`.

 - **`--cdxinject`** `<path>`:<br>
-Path defaults to output-dir.
-Injects a CDX query file to download snapshots.
+Injects a CDX query file from the output-dir to download snapshots.
 Ensure the query matches the previous `--url` for correct folder structure.
 Named as `waybackup_<sanitized_url>.cdx`.

 **Auto:**
 - **`--auto`**:<br>